Straightly/attention/Journal/Journal.md

 ```

 **Action:** Updated runner.html so the runner page shows each pacer’s display name (derived from run.pacerDisplayName when present, otherwise from the email’s username) instead of the raw email in both the main runs list and the My Coming Runs summary.

+# November 30, 2025 — Request to Journal All Prompts

+**Prompt (~11:07 PST):** Please journal all my prompts in Journal/Journal.md, including this one.

+**Action:** Confirmed that Journal/Journal.md is the central log for all prompts.
+Added this entry and will continue appending new prompts and corresponding actions there going forward.

 # November 29, 2025 — Pacer Page Eye Button to View Signed-Up Runners